Welcome our friend, on this page we will tell you our story & more

 Who is Who?

-Hi, my name is Jürgen.
-Most know me as Jay.
-I know, this can be confusing.
+Hi, my name is Jay.
+People from my past know me as “Juergen”.
+I know this can be confusing.
 My new name was caused by hundreds of Starbucks cups, all labeled with different names.

 I’ve worn a lot of hats in my life.
 Whether in my old life as an IT guru, entrepreneur, consultant, teacher, and mentor or in my new life as an adventurer, traveler, writer, photographer, and artist.
 Above all, I am a partner in the most wonderful and intoxicating love relationship I can imagine – with my wife and my best friend Nina and – the world.